INTRODUCTION

 Frivula, all Sacred Law forgotten.
 Even then he looked as if he may have said

+something.
 Traveda shook his head as

 if to cast off any influence he may have gathered from the recalcitrant.
 He checked his time counter; an hour had